-You can delete a template by selecting it and then clicking the button next to the template list selector (at right, shown as "grayed out").
+You can delete a template by selecting it and then clicking the button next to the template list selector (at right, shown as

-Figure 106 - Open Report Parameters pop-up (showing "Delete" command icon)
+Figure 107 - Open Report Parameters pop-up (showing

+9.2.
 Generating a Report

-The following is a general procedure for selecting and setting up a report in CCR; not all of these options and settings are available in each report, but the process is substantially the same for all reports.
-If you want detailed information for a particular report, see the Local Reports section, starting on page 139.
+The following is a general procedure for selecting and setting up a report in CCR; not all of these options and settings are available in each report, but the process is essentially the same for all reports.
+If you want detailed information for a particular report, see the Local Reports section for more information.